Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 8.37 02/04/2019 =
+* FEATURE: Add searchable category checklists to the Directory block to allow excluding/including the selected categories in the directory.
+* NEW: Register the category store.
+* NEW: Introduce the `HierarchicalTermSelector` editor component for rendering a searchable category checkbox group.
+* TWEAK: Bump minimum support WP version to 4.7.12.
+* TWEAK: CSS tweak to the search input to help keep themes from breaking it.
+* TWEAK: Do not use `time()` for version when enqueueing the editor script.
+Used current plugin version + last modified time.
+* BUG: It seems the post type meta needs to be passed back as a return value from `withSelect()` in the page select control so the pages are properly indented for their hierarchy.
+* BUG: Correct category taxonomy REST base endpoint.
+* OTHER: Correct mistaken default and named imports/imports.
+* OTHER: Add whitespace.
+* OTHER: Remove unused code from directory block.
+* OTHER: Correct code alignment.
+* DEV: Reorder package.json keys.
+* DEV: Add JSDoc comment blocks.
+* DEV: Tweak Travis config.
+* DEV: Update Webpack to latest.
+* DEV: Update build files.

 = 8.36.1 01/15/2019 =
 * TWEAK: Update block editor javascript dependencies to include all WP core editor dependencies.
 * TWEAK: Import `withInstanceId` from `@wordpress/compose` instead of pulling it from the global `wp` object.